3dcitydb/3dcitydb-docs/source/impexp/cli/delete.rst

 .. code-block:: bash

    $ impexp delete -H localhost -d citydb_v4 -u citydb_user -p my_password \
-                   -f imported-features.log -I 3
+                   -f imported-features.log -I 2 -C db

-Only delete those top-level city objects having an identifier that is contained in the provided delete list ``imported-features.log``.
+Only delete those top-level city objects having a database ID that is contained in the provided delete list ``imported-features.log``.
-The command uses default values for parsing and interpreting the delete list except for the index of the column that holds the identifier values, which is set to 3.
+The command uses default values for parsing and interpreting the delete list except for the index of the column that holds the identifier values, which is set to 2, and the type of the identifier, which is set to ``db``.

 The above example has been chosen deliberately because it illustrates how to use an import log file created by a CityGML/CityJSON import